Questions About Play Therapy in Houston | Houston Play Therapy FAQ

 1. What is play therapy?

-We’re glad you asked.
-Play therapy is a way of working with children in a developmentally appropriate way.
-It’s based on the fact that kids play more easily than they can verbalize what’s happening for them, the way adults do when they go to therapy.
-Kids get a chance to “play out” their thoughts, feelings, and ideas in play therapy.
+Play therapy is a form of child counseling where children can use toys, art, games, and other activities to express themselves.
+It’s a way of working with children in a developmentally appropriate way, based on the fact that kids play more easily than they can verbalize what’s happening for them, the way adults do when they go to therapy.
+Because children naturally “speak” through play, a play therapy session provides a safe way to explore thoughts, feelings, and experiences.
+These methods help children communicate in ways that feel natural and non-threatening.

 2. How does play therapy work?